MartKl/CS_image_recovery_demo/README.md

 ### Acknowledgment
 I thank Stephan Wäldchen for discussions.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 665778.
+This project has been funded by the National Science Centre, Poland (Polonez 2015/19/P/ST2/03001), i.e., This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 665778.

 <img src="./pics/ncn-logo.png" height="30" /> &nbsp; <img src="./pics/eu-logo.jpg" height="30" />